Today we’ll cover the shelf life, storage options, and spoilage of brownies.

-- Transfer the chocolate dessert in a freezer-safe resealable container.
+- Transfer the chocolate dessert to a freezer-safe resealable container.
 Seal it tightly.
 Add a label if you find it useful.

 - Put the container into the freezer.

 - Moist brownies and ones with dairy and egg icing or filling should be refrigerated.
-The rest is probably better of at room temperature.
+Regular brownies are probably better off at room temperature.

 - When checking if your old brownies are okay to eat, look for changes in texture, smell, and aroma of the baked good.
 If either is off, it’s probably time to get rid of it.